CluckeyMcCormick/fictional-guacamole/FicGuac/motion_ai/common/kinematic_driver_machine/README.md

 ##### Kinematic Core
 We require a `KinematicCore` node to define the movement profile for this machine.

+### (Public) Variables
+##### `target_position`
+The current target position.
+Whether or not this is safe to mess with will change with whatever *Machine* you are using, as each uses them in different ways.

+##### `_curr_orient`
+A `Vector3`, where each axis is the current (rough) heading on each axis.
+The number is actually equivalent to the last updated velocity on each axis - however, it should only really be used to gauge "heading" or "orientation".

+The values are irregularly updated in order to preserve continuity between states.
+This is particularly necessary for our sprites, which require an angle calculated from this `Vector3`.
+If this were to reset to (0, 0, 0) when not moving, the sprites would jerk into a common direction when at rest.
+Always.

 ### Signals
 ##### `target_reached`
 Indicates that we reached our target position.
-The `target_position` in the `KinematicCore` variable is cleared before the signal is emitted.
+The `target_position` variable is cleared before the signal is emitted.
 The previous target position is given as a signal argument, just in case it is needed.

 ##### `error_microposition_loop`
 There was an observed issue with the older *KinematicDriver* node where it was consistently undershooting and overshooting it's target position.
 This resulted in an infinite loop of the driver's body rapidly vibrating back and forth in microscopic steps.